 During UAT, users should go through a series of tests that mimic what they will be doing with their new program.
 They should test the system’s limits and try to break them in every possible way.
 A written UAT test plan needs to be developed—defining how many users will be involved, what they’re going to do, and the order in which they’ll do it.
 The test’s purpose is to validate all application prerequisites and verify the program works per design with as few problems as possible.

 Plan ahead of time.
 Establish the setup for UAT testing.
 Ensure the User Acceptance Testing (UAT) tester has the requisite qualifications and information, such as credentials, to test.
 To ensure these credentials function, test them before UAT commences, verify their accuracy, and ensure that the system works as intended.

 Remote Testing and Logistics

 Set aside time for end-users to test.
 Because your users are most likely remote these days, block off their calendars.
 Be present and attentive to all of their inquiries and recommendations.
-If there’s a problem, fix it right away so the user may keep experimenting.
+If there’s a problem, fix it immediately so the user may continue experimenting.
 It’s a great idea to get your technology solutions accessible to provide system upgrades or troubleshoot if an issue arises.
 Ensure the user’s final testing experience is enjoyable.